dotcom-dev/test-design-challenge/README.md

 implementing tests for validating the correctness of the system under test.

-The challenge does not intend to restrict you in any way in chosing your approach, tools or event documentation format of your liking.
+The challenge does not intend to restrict you in any way in chosing your approach, tools or even documentation format of your liking.
 Please keep in mind though that the output of your work shall be easy to interpret, help others reading follow your train of thought.
 The design doesn't need to be complete, perfect, shiny, but should call out any obvious omissions, uncovered areas, in order to help assess the remaining